The Question We're Asked Regularly

 - Data integrity remains consistent across channels

 The platform is not treated as the "front-end of everything."
-It is part of a broader architecture where ERP remains central.
+It is part of a broader architecture where ERP remains central — a principle covered in more depth in ERP-first vs ERP-last ecommerce.

 Where Shopify Does Fit